 Eat Your Way to Better Sleep

-In St-Onge's research, people who regularly eat more fibre-rich foods, such as fruit, vegetables and whole grains, are more likely to sleep longer, deeper and better.
-This may be because many fibre-packed foods contain prebiotics, compounds that feed the good bacteria in the gut, which can help regulate sleep hormones.
+In St-Onge’s research, people who regularly eat more fiber-rich foods, such as fruits, veggies, and whole grains, are more likely to sleep longer, deeper and better.
+This may be because many fiber-packed foods have prebiotics, compounds that feed the good bacteria in the gut, which can help regulate sleep hormones.

-On the flip side, eating a high-glycaemic diet, which typically includes foods containing refined carbs and added sugar, like white bread and rice, pastries and fizzy drinks, is associated with a higher risk of sleeplessness, according to a new study published in "The American Journal of Clinical Nutrition."
-Those high-sugar foods can make your blood sugar spike and then plummet, which triggers the circulation of sleep-disrupting stress hormones like cortisol and adrenaline, says James Gangwisch, PhD, an assistant professor at Columbia University and the study's lead author.
+On the flip side, eating a high-glycemic diet, which typically includes foods with refined carbs and added sugars, like white bread and rice, pastries and soda, is associated with a higher risk of sleeplessness, according to a new study published in “The American Journal of Clinical Nutrition.”
+Those high-sugar foods can make your blood sugar spike and then plummet, which cues sleep-disrupting stress hormones, like cortisol and adrenaline, to circulate, says James Gangwisch, PhD, an assistant professor at Columbia University and the study’s lead author.

-"People who regularly eat more fibre-rich foods, such as fruit, vegetables and whole grains, are more likely to sleep longer, deeper and better".
+“People who regularly eat more fiber-rich foods, such as fruits, veggies, and whole grains, are more likely to sleep longer, deeper and better.”

 PhD, Director of Columbia University’s Sleep Center of Excellence

 If you make only one change to your diet to help you score better sleep, opt for this one.
-Sour cherry juice is one of the few foods and drinks that has been studied specifically for its benefits on sleep and shown to help improve it, says Meyer.
+Tart cherry juice is one of the few foods and drinks that has been studied specifically for its benefits on sleep and shown to help improve it, says Meyer.
 She points to one study involving people with insomnia.
-"Those who drank approx. 177ml of sour cherry juice in the morning and 177ml an hour or two before bed were able to prolong their sleep by about 84 minutes, and after just a two-week period," she says, noting that the juice can promote sleep in non-insomniacs too.
-(Just to be clear, no drink is a cure for insomnia; you’d want to talk to a doctor for that.)
-"Plus, it's anti-inflammatory, so it can help you recover after a tough workout."
+“Those who drank 6 ounces of tart cherry juice in the morning and 6 ounces an hour or two before bed were able to prolong their sleep by about 84 minutes, and after just a two-week period,” she says, noting that the juice can promote sleep in non-insomniacs too.
+(Just to clear, no drink is a cure for insomnia; you’d want to talk to a doctor for that.)
+“Plus, it’s anti-inflammatory, so it can help you recover after a tough workout.”

-One reason sour cherries are so effective is that they contain melatonin, a hormone that helps regulate sleep cycles.
-"People who take a melatonin supplement often don’t realise you can get it naturally from food," says Meyer.
+One reason tart cherries are so effective is that they contain melatonin, a hormone that helps regulate sleep cycles.
+“People who take a melatonin supplement often don’t realize you can get it naturally from food,” says Meyer.
 Other melatonin-rich foods include almonds, tomatoes and grapes.